What Our Clients Are Saying*

 Construction work is very important but very dangerous.
 We need construction workers and contractors to build and maintain our homes, offices, and other important parts of our infrastructure.
 However, construction workers are regularly risking their safety to do their jobs.
 When an accident occurs, a construction worker might have several options for compensation.

 Construction work is inherently dangerous, and anyone who works on a construction site must take the necessary precautions to be as safe as possible.
-When an accident happens, a worker could sue whoever is responsible, including employers, other workers, or third parties who might not even be present at the accident scene.
+When an accident happens, a worker or contractor could be entitled to sue whoever is responsible, including employers, other workers, or third parties who might not even be present at the accident scene.
 An attorney can help you determine how to approach your case and how to calculate damages.

 If you were employed on a construction site and injured in an accident, you might have a valid lawsuit.
 The person responsible for the accident should be held liable and made to cover your damages.
 Our Yonkers construction accident lawyers can help.
 Contact The Martello Law Firm, PLLC for a free legal consultation.
 Call us at (646) 396-0236.